mynk-tmr/notes/ReactJS/Beginner.md

 - State is *private* to component
 - State updates are *async*, `setter` updates DOM on **next** component render.
 - state updates are *batched* (combined) for re-rendering
+- React keeps state values “fixed” within one render’s event handlers.
+You don’t need to worry whether the state has changed while the code is running.

 **state-updater**: callback used to update state using previous
 ```jsx